 about me

 The performing arts have been an integral part of my life for as long as I can remember.
 I first stepped onto a stage at age 5 and landed my first major film role as “Pepper” in Disney’s Annie at age 10.
-I studied musical theater at both Westminster Choir College in Princeton, NJ and Wagner College in NY.
-For most of my adult life, I’ve worked as a professional pop recording artist & singer/songwriter.
+I studied vocal music and musical theater at Westminster Choir College in Princeton, NJ and Wagner College in NY.
+For most of my adult life, I’ve worked in the music industry as a professional pop recording artist & singer/songwriter.
 My original music can be heard today on all streaming platforms.

-While I love creating music, I am happiest when I’m teaching.
-I have been teaching private voice lessons to artists of all ages for over nine years.
-I am a member of the National Association of Teachers of Singing (NATS), and work with artists across New Jersey and New York.
-I specialize in developing proper vocal technique, vocal hygiene, stamina, and most importantly, building CONFIDENCE.
+While I love performing and creating music, I am truly at home when I’m teaching.
+I’ve been teaching private voice lessons to artists of all ages for over ten years.
+I’m a member of the National Association of Teachers of Singing (NATS), and work with artists across New Jersey and New York.
+I am CPD certified in vocal health first aid, and specialize in developing proper vocal technique, vocal hygiene, stamina, and most importantly, building CONFIDENCE.

 What makes me different from other teachers or schools out there?